RoanMertens/smart-pension-tech-test/README.md

 2. Add .log file that you want to return in the data folder.
 3. Run one of the following commands in terminal:

-ruby -r "./log_reader.rb" -e "p LogReader.new('filepath').return_all"
+ruby -r "./log_reader.rb" -e "p LogReader.new('filepath').all"

-ruby -r "./log_reader.rb" -e "p LogReader.new('filepath').return_unique"
+ruby -r "./log_reader.rb" -e "p LogReader.new('filepath').unique"

 example:
-ruby -r "./lib/log_reader.rb" -e "p LogReader.new('./data/webserver.log').return_unique"
+ruby -r "./lib/log_reader.rb" -e "p LogReader.new('./data/webserver.log').unique"